DHayes23/Valencia-Tennis/README.md

 * As an Administrator it is important to me that I have the all the functionalities available to standard users while also having access to the tools required to properly manage the website.
 * As an Administrator, I should have access to the site's database and be able to easily edit information as needed.
 * As an Administrator, I should be able to add new products to the store.
+* As an Administrator, I should be able to edit existing products within the store.
 ---
 # **Scope**
  ## **Existing Features**